frc3512/Robot-2020/README.md

 ### Test

+Unit tests are useful for ensuring parts of the robot code continue to work correctly after implementing new features or refactoring existing functionality.

+* `./gradlew testDebug`

+This runs a debug build of the robot code's unit tests from `src/test`.

-* `./gradlew test`
+* `./gradlew testRelease`

 This runs a release build of the robot code's unit tests from `src/test`.
-They are useful for ensuring parts of the robot code continue to work correctly after implementing new features or refactoring existing functionality.

 ### Simulation GUI